tarwn/lessthandot-hugo/blogs/content/posts/2011-05-01-bi-interview-questions.md

   - SSIS

 ---
 Recently I had to find a BI resource to do some ETL work for me.
 I wanted to make sure I had the right person for the job so I came up with a list of interview questions that proved out to be spot on.
 It really helped me weed out the folks that knew a lot of buzz words versus the folks that had actually worked with the different aspects of the BI ETL process.
-I&#8217;ve provided some of the answers to a few of the questions.
+I've provided some of the answers to a few of the questions.
 You would be surprised at what little people really know when they claim to be an expert at BI.
 I did find the perfect person using these questions and the project is well under way and on target!

 **Can you explain normalization?**